LanguageMachines/frog/README.md

 ## Installation

 To install Frog, first consult whether your distribution's package manager has an up-to-date package.
 Alternatively, you can build an OCI container image using the provided `Dockerfile` in this repository, or obtain a pre-made container image from Docker Hub using `docker pull proycon/frog`.

-To be able to successfully build Frog from source instead, you need the following dependencies:
+To compile and install manually from source instead, do the following:

-* A sane C++ build enviroment with autoconf, automake, autoconf-archive, pkg-config, gcc or clang,  libtool
-* libxml2-dev
-* libicu-dev
+    $ bash bootstrap.sh
+    $ sudo make deps PREFIX=/usr/local/
+    $ ./configure
+    $ make
+    $ make install

+and optionally:

+    $ make check

+The second step will automatically download and install (in $PREFIX) the latest stable versions of the following dependencies of our software:

 * [ticcutils](https://github.com/LanguageMachines/ticcutils)
 * [libfolia](https://github.com/LanguageMachines/libfolia)
 * [uctodata](https://github.com/LanguageMachines/uctodata)